 Just make sure to have plenty, as it will go fast!
 I know, because I’ve been serving it all summer with these Lemongrass Beef Skewers (recipe coming up next!)

 More ideas?
 Use the sauce as a base for pizza.
 Spread a generous scoop over an unbaked crust.
 Top with shredded cheese, rotisserie chicken and red onion.
 Add chopped peanuts and cilantro just before serving.
 Delish!

 Tired 0f the same-old, same-old sandwiches?
 Try this Easy Peanut Sauce as a tasty spread.

-It also makes a incredible salad dressing – just whisk together 1/2 cup sauce with 1/4 cup oil (any neutral flavored oil), 3 tablespoons rice vinegar and 2 teaspoons honey.
+It also makes an incredible salad dressing – just whisk together 1/2 cup sauce with 1/4 cup oil (any neutral flavored oil), 3 tablespoons rice vinegar and 2 teaspoons honey.
 See why I love having a jar all set to go in the fridge?

 If you’ve got 10 minutes, you can throw together a batch too.
-Just add all the ingredients to a blender container and give it good whirl.
+Just add all the ingredients to a blender container and give it a good whirl.
 That’s it.
 Super easy peasy.

 The secret ingredient

 There’s one ingredient you might not expect in an Asian peanut sauce.
-In combination with the other ingredients it adds a touch of delicious complex flavor and beautiful caramel color.
+In combination with the other ingredients, it adds a touch of delicious complex flavor and beautiful caramel color.